2022–23 PHF season: Playoffs

-The top four teams in the standings qualified for the Isobel Cup playoffs, which was held in two rounds.
-The first round games were be a best-of-three series, hosted at the Bentley Arena in Waltham, Massachusetts and the Mattamy Athletic Centre at Maple Leaf Gardens in Toronto starting Friday, March 17, 2023.
-The two semifinal winners will play a one-game championship final on Sunday, March 26, 2023, at Mullett Arena in Tempe, Arizona.
+The top four teams in the standings qualified for the Isobel Cup playoffs, which were held in two rounds.
+The first round was a best-of-three series, hosted at Bentley Arena in Waltham, Massachusetts and Mattamy Athletic Centre at Maple Leaf Gardens in Toronto, starting Thursday, March 16, 2023.
+The two semi-final winners played a one-game championship final on Sunday, March 26, 2023, at Mullett Arena in Tempe, Arizona.